International M.A. in New Media & Digital Culture (one-year program) ###

 First Semester (September - January)

 In the first semester all students follow new media core courses which focus on practices, methods and theories.
 Students learn how to research digital media and how to use digital media for research.
-The New Media Research Practices course engages students in recent methodological debates around big data, realtime research, working with web data.
-Students conduct experimental new media projects, run a wiki wiki.digitalmethods.net/MoM/ and the Masters of Media blog mastersofmedia.hum.uva.nl.
-The New Media Research Methods unit, taught by Prof. Richard Rogers, trains students in digital methods research, a set of novel techniques and a methodological outlook for social and cultural research with the web (see www.digitalmethods.net).
+They engage in recent methodological debates around big data, realtime research, and software analysis, conduct experimental new media projects, run a wiki wiki.digitalmethods.net/MoM/ and the Masters of Media blog mastersofmedia.hum.uva.nl.
+The New Media Research Methods and Digital Methods Data Sprint units, taught by Prof. Richard Rogers, train students in digital methods research, a set of novel techniques and a methodological outlook for social and cultural research with the web (see www.digitalmethods.net).
 Students use “natively” digital methods to investigate state Internet censorship, search engine rankings, website histories, Wikipedia, Twitter, Facebook, and other web platforms by collecting, analyzing, and interpreting data through various analytical techniques.
-They participate in a Data Sprint which is part of the international Digital Methods Winter School.

 New Media Theories introduces students to major theoretical frameworks in new media studies, including cybernetics, software studies, digital labor theories, network criticism, media ecology, and cognitive/communicative capitalism.
 An important aspect involves reading influential texts on media forms and digital networked technologies, addressing key thinkers such as Marshall McLuhan, Norbert Wiener, Vilem Flusser, Friedrich Kittler, Alexander R. Galloway, N. Katherine Hayles, Matthew Fuller, Wendy Hui Kyong Chun, and Jodi Dean.
 Students engage with theories through creative and reflexive assignments, including a symposium presentation.